The Center for Molecular Imaging (CMI) is one of the VCU School of Medicine Research Centers.

 The CMI mission is to lead and foster interdisciplinary and inter-collaborative molecular and nanotechnology imaging program at the VCU Medical Center.
 The emphasis is on multimodality approaches to study, biology, biochemistry and pharmacology in vivo.
 Through these efforts, CMI provides a hub for collaborative research with basic and clinical scientists at VCU and beyond.

-Imaging modalities available within the VCU School of Medicine Center for Molecular Imaging include:
+Imaging modalities and procedures available within the VCU School of Medicine Center for Molecular Imaging include:

 - Positron emission tomography (PET)

 - X-ray computed tomography

 - Magnetic resonance imaging (MRI)

 Our research program focuses on multidisciplinary molecular imaging and nanotechnology research using novel approaches in chemistries and multi-modality imaging technologies.
 The center conducts collaborative research with a number of VCU and external investigators, as well as fosters and facilitates clinical translational imaging research.

 The center has laboratories for radiochemistry, nano-chemistry and nanotechnology, molecular biology, and multi-modality animal and tissue imaging.
 Imaging technologies within the center include preclinical positron emission tomography (PET), single photon emission computed tomography (SPECT), computed tomography (CT), optical, and magnetic resonance imaging (MRI) and magnetic resonance spectroscopy (MRS) live imaging systems as well as micro-autoradiography for ex vivo imaging.